SUMMARY

 -

-- It requires a high level of expertise to perform accurate risk analysis, which may only be available to some development teams.
+- Accurate risk analysis requires a high level of expertise, which may only be available to some development teams.

 -

 Unlike the models mentioned above, the DevOps model is relatively new in the industry.
-It emphasizes that delivering software is a joint effort between Development (Dev) and IT Operations (Ops) teams, and its ultimate goal is to improve the speed and quality of the final product.
+It emphasizes that software delivery is a joint effort between the Development (Dev) and IT Operations (Ops) teams.
+The ultimate goal is to improve the speed and quality of the final product.

 Pros: